Giving back to Devon and to people

-One such example is Bristol Schools Camp where we helped to set up an outreach programme for vulnerable young people.
-As well as providing mentors and activities instructors, the Irebuild team also ensured the setup and general maintenance of Bristol Schools Camp, Exmouth, for seven years.
+One such example is Bristol Schools Camp, Exmouth, Devon.
+Irebuild helped to set up an outreach programme for vulnerable young people.
+The team provided mentors and activities instructors.
+Additionally, we provided the setup and general maintenance of Bristol Schools Camp for seven years.

 During this time, our team has helped to facilitate outdoor experiences for more than 8500 children.

 Whether you are a tradesman or an outdoors enthusiast, we would love for you to get in touch.